valryon/valryon.github.io/_projects/2013-11-18-pixpuzzle.md

 ---
 title: Pix Puzzle
 tags: prototype
-image: ./static/content/pixpuzzle/1.jpg
+image: ./static/content/pixpuzzle/cover.png
-shortdesv: was a simple "connect the dots" game in a grid and with the addition of color.
+shortdesc: was a simple "connect the dots" game in a grid and with the addition of color
 ---

 PixPuzzle is a simple "connect the dots" game in a grid and with the addition of color.